Happy Holidays from Olga Murray!

 Upendra was one of the first people to hire the training graduates.
 He asked four of them to construct a full bathroom at his home.
 This included a sink, a toilet, a shower, drainage, and tiles, plus a tap for washing muddy feet.

-Upendra’s bathroom is in a standalone building near his fields and is attached to a 1,000-liter water tank.
+Upendra’s bathroom is in a standalone building near his fields.
+It is also attached to a 1,000-liter water tank.
 His is now one of the best restrooms in the entire village.
-Soon after construction was completed, Upendra invited the local mayor to view this restroom.
+Soon after completing the construction, Upendra invited the local mayor to view this restroom.

 “The mayor was surprised to see such a good toilet in the village,” Upendra said happily.
 “I shared how thorough and excellent the NYF training is, and how it has helped transform the youth with strong skills.
 NYF’s training has really been transformative for the entire village.”

 Girija is a young NYF plumbing course graduate from Vanu Municipality.
 He lives with his family of lifelong subsistence farmers.
 When he married last year, he started searching for an additional livelihood to ensure the growing family could improve their self-sufficiency.
 He worried he might have to leave the village, or even the country, to find work.

 Following the NYF plumbing course, Girija has good-paying work here in his own village and in villages nearby.
 This means that his family has the benefit of both his income and his presence.
 He is currently balancing plumbing work with farming to maximize the effectiveness on his family’s farm.
 This is an enormous gift to his parents, who are aging, and to his wife and their future children.
 Even working part-time, Girija is bringing in about 20,000 Nepalese rupees per month ($172), which is over 50% more than minimum wage for a full-time job in Nepal.